corylanou/tns-restful-json-api/README.md

 ## Running Examples

-To run exmaples, from the root of this project (change the version as needed):
+To run examples, from the root of this project (change the version as needed):

 ```sh
 # Run example 1